DOI-USGS/ISIS3/Developing-ISIS3-with-cmake.md

 `conda env create -n <environment-name> -f environment.yml`

-Give the environment whatever name you choose by substituting it for "<environment-name>"
+Give the environment whatever name you choose by substituting it for `<environment-name>`

 Building ISIS requires that the anaconda environment be activated.
 Activate your anaconda environment with: